-In males these markings have been said to form unbroken stripes whereas in females they’re supposed to form a series of variable blotches, and it’s been suggested that the reason for this is that females inhabit deeper water while males prefer the shallows and are thus more easily accessible to collectors, but this seems questionable given that large batches of unsexable juvenile specimens are often exported.
+In males these markings have been said to form unbroken stripes, whereas in females they are supposed to form a series of variable blotches.
+It has been suggested that the reason for this is that females inhabit deeper water while males prefer the shallows and are thus more easily accessible to collectors, but this seems questionable given the number of juveniles exported.

 A more plausible hypothesis may be that Biotodoma species require some time to become mature and are thus not immediately sexable, and this may also explain the apparent ‘difficulty’ in breeding them in aquaria (see ‘Reproduction’).